HandsOnDataViz/book/map/design/README.md

+# Map Design Principles

-# Questions to Ask Before You Map
+Questions to Ask Before You Map

 Before leaping into a data mapping project, ask yourself these questions: